 The NuWave Precision Induction Cooktop is advertised as a no-stress, All-In-One cooking solution.
 You may have even seen one of their commercials or advertisements before.
 Like most “as seen on tv” products, the NuWave PIC definitely seemed like a need to see it to believe, so I had to take a better look at this one.
-There are definitely conveniences to having a portable induction cooktop, no matter your home cooking situation, whether you are in an RV, tiny home, or just looking to avoid extra heat during the summer.
+There are definitely conveniences to having one of the best portable induction cooktop, no matter your home cooking situation, whether you are in an RV, tiny home, or just looking to avoid extra heat during the summer.
 It is a great way to maximize space or avoid wasted energy, and I wanted to see if NuWave’s cooktop met this expectation as well.
 This article covers our NuWave Induction Cooktop Review and any questions that you might have regarding a portable induction burner.
 Hopefully, this review will help answer any of your questions and give you a better idea if the NuWave PIC is a good option for you.

 About Nuwave Induction Cooktop